 Kathryn Petruccelli is a bi-coastal poet and writer with aspirations in radio, obsessions around the meaning of home, and a deep belief in the power of story.
-Her work has been published in various places including regional anthologies in the Monterey Bay as well as the Pioneer Valley in western Massachusetts.
-Kathryn’s poetry is forthcoming in Rattle, and her piece “How to Read This Essay” was chosen as the 2015 winner of San Francisco’s Litquake Festival essay contest.
+Her work has been published in various places including regional anthologies in the Monterey Bay as well as the Pioneer Valley in western Massachusetts, Rattle magazine, and Ruminate‘s blog, and her piece “How to Read This Essay” was chosen as the 2015 winner of San Francisco’s Litquake Festival essay contest.

 Raised on Long Island, NY and Cape May, New Jersey (Exit 0, thanks for asking), Kathryn moved to the west coast to pursue a Master’s degree at the Monterey Institute of International Studies in 1998.
 She indeed graduated from the aforementioned school with an MA in Teaching English to Speakers of Other Languages and continued to live on the beautiful central coast of California for 13 years.
 She admires fireflies and sarcasm a great deal, both of which seem to be in short supply on the west coast and could be why she returned to the east in the summer of 2011.